guyinatuxedo/nightmare/README.md

 # UPDATED

-So, I've begun to make some update ctf stuff.
+So, I've begun to make some updated ctf stuff.
 The first big part, deals with heap ctf challs, and can be found here:

 https://github.com/guyinatuxedo/Shogun